Yury Neledinsky-Meletsky: Biography

 Petr Panin and Vasily Dolgoruky.
 In 1773, he served under Mikhail Kamensky and rose to the rank of 2nd major.

 After the war, he served under Nicholas Repnin.
 He retired from the army in 1785 with the rank of colonel.

-In 1786, he married princess Ekaterina Khovanskaya (1762-1813), with whom he had a son and two daughters, and began to dedicate himself to literature.
+In 1786, he married princess Ekaterina Khovanskaya (1762–1813), with whom he had a son and two daughters, and began to dedicate himself to literature.
 With the accession of his childhood friend as Paul I in 1796, Neledinsky was given the rank of state councillor, but due to a court intrigue he was removed from office and two years later made senator in Moscow.
 In 1813, he again moved to Petersburg and became a senator there.
 Over the next ten years, he was under the protection of empress Maria Feodorovna and became well known as a court poet.

 He retired in 1826 and moved to Kaluga, where he died two years later.

+Legacy

 The works of Neledinsky-Meletsky were edited together with those of Anton Delvig in 1850 by A.F.
 Smirdin.